mattnixon1/moj-frontend-prototype/docs/get-involved/add-new-component.md

 ## Developing a contribution

 The MoJ Design System Group reviews contributions to check they meet the criteria.
-If your contribution is accepted into the design system, the Group will work with you to support the development of your contribution into a common style, component or pattern that other teams can reuse.
+If your contribution is accepted into the design system, the Group will work with your to support the development of your contributions into a common style, component or pattern that other teams can reuse.